 The Dallas Chapter provides an important voice for Hispanic nurses and those interested in the Hispanic community.
 Its members are active in various causes at the local, state and national level.
 They are committed to increasing educational and professional opportunities for Hispanic nurses and nursing students through networking and mentoring.
 Its members are also instrumental in providing culturally competent health care for Hispanic consumers.

 The National Association of Hispanic Nurses was founded in 1975 by Ildaura Murillo Rhode, RN, Ph.
 D., ND, FAAN.
 It evolved out of the Ad Hoc Committee of the Spanish Surnamed Nurses’ Caucus, which was formed during the American Nurses Association convention in San Francisco in 1974.
 In 1976, the fledgling organization became the National Association of Spanish-Speaking/Spanish Surnamed Nurses, which was renamed as the National Association of Hispanic Nurses in 1979.

-Over it 37-year history, NAHN has grown to include more than 35 local chapters from coast to coast.
+Over it 37-year history, NAHN has grown to include 47 local chapters from coast to coast.
 Through mentorship and networking, NAHN supports Hispanics in nursing and enhances their professional development.
 NAHN strives to improve access to care for Hispanic consumers by increasing the Hispanic presence in the nursing profession.

 Check newly added pics from 2020 LLI & Hill Day, and also from 2019 NAHN National Conference, here on the Gallery page!

 - Contact email@example.com or follow our Facebook page for more information on upcoming events.

 Meetings are held virtually during COVID, following social distancing recommendations.

 If you are interested in joining us send an e-mail to firstname.lastname@example.org.

 - View our Links & Careers sections for new resources and job postings!